 In March 2020, the World Health Organisation declared the outbreak of Covid-19 to be a global pandemic.
 Measures were adopted by governments and national regulators with a view to containing the spread of Covid-19, including travel bans, shut-downs of businesses and workplaces, quarantine and elective self-isolation; leaving large parts of many economies, including the Irish and UK economies, effectively closed.
-The extent of these and further restrictions that have been and are being imposed, and the actual timing of lifting of all restrictions, is as yet unknown.
-See the risk factors entitled "The Covid-19 pandemic is having a material adverse effect on the Issuer and the Group" and "The Covid-19 pandemic is having a material adverse effect on the Group" above.
+The extent of these and any further restrictions, and the actual timing of the lifting of all restrictions, is as yet unknown.
+See the risk factors entitled "The Covid-19 pandemic continues to impact the global, Irish and UK economies" and "The Covid-19 pandemic continues to impact the Group" above.

-The Group announced interim results in respect of the first six months ended 30 June 2020 on 5 August 2020.
-The announcement updated the market on the Group's financial performance and the impact Covid-19 is having, particularly in respect of: the changed economic environment in Ireland and the UK which has resulted in lower levels of economic activity, credit formation and business income; the Group's loan asset quality and loan loss impairment charges; Group financial performance and profitability; and measures the Group has implemented to support customers including payment breaks, provision of additional funding for homebuilding and green investment and supporting the €2 billion Irish Credit Guarantee Scheme.
+The Group announced annual results in respect of the twelve months ended 31 December 2020 on 1 March 2021, and the audited consolidated financial statements are incorporated by reference herein.
+The announcement updated the market on the Group's financial performance and the impact Covid-19 is having, particularly in respect of: the changed economic environment in Ireland and the UK, which has resulted in lower levels of economic activity, credit formation and business income; the Group's loan asset quality and loan loss impairment charges; Group financial performance and profitability; and measures the Group has implemented to support customers including payment breaks.